Guidelines for Responding to Alert Notifications

 Identifying the Issue

-Responding to an Alert Notification
+Strategies for Responding to Alert Notifications

 You should acknowledge an alert when you believe that you can resolve the problem.
 Resolving the problem includes fixing whatever is causing the problem and then taking action to ensure that the alert does not recur, if necessary.
 Actions to suppress further alerts can include: